Padre Paulo Ricardo: Current activities

+As an extra apostolate, he is dedicated to evangelization through the media.
+Often he is invited to preach at the region of Cuiabá.

-Father Paulo Ricardo also teaches courses related to the Catholic religion and conservatism.
+Ricardo also teaches courses related to the Catholic religion and conservatism.
 Since 2006 he has dedicated part of his time to an internet apostolate by the name of PadrePauloRicardo.Org.
 Overall the website contains 44 courses on several topics, ranging from the lives of the saints to morality and spirituality.
-With a current reach on Facebook, YouTube and Spotify of over 3 million viewers, Father Paulo has been responsible for countless conversions in Brazil and worldwide.

 Courses

 Some notable courses, by online attendance.